- Housing License (PDF)

 - Request for Special Housing Arrangements (PDF)

-All students who are full-time undergraduates are required to live in University residence halls unless they meet one or more of the following criteria:
+Understanding the importance of living on campus to the growth, development and success of students, the University requires all full-time undergraduate students to live in University residence halls unless they meet one or more of the following criteria:

-- Those who have attained the age of 21 by the first day of classes.
+- They have attained the age of 21 by the first day of classes.

-- Those who have accumulated 90 academic credits (including transfer credits) by the first day of classes.
+- They have accumulated 90 academic credits (including transfer credits) by the first day of classes.

-- Those who are living at home with parents, a spouse or other immediate relatives within a 50 mile driving distance of the University.
+- They are living at home with parents, a spouse or other immediate relatives within a 50 mile driving distance of the University.

-Exceptions to this policy must be requested from the Office of Residential Life in writing and approved by the Director of Residential Life and Student Conduct by the first day of classes.
+Exceptions to this policy must be requested from the Office of Housing, Residential Life and Community Standards, in writing, and must be approved by the Director of Housing and Residential Life by the first day of classes.

 Eligibility Requirements to Live in University Housing

 Students living in the residence halls must meet the following requirements: